František Michl

-František Michl (20 November 1901 – 4 June 1977), Czech academic painter, graphic artist, and original designer of the Škoda Works emblem, the "Winged Arrow".
-He was imprisoned in Pankrac Prison, and the concentration camps Terezin and Flossenbürg after his arrest by Nazis for an anti-fascist demonstration at Domažlice.
-After the war he was arrested in the Czechoslovak Socialist Republic for listening to the anticommunist Radio Liberty.
+František Michl (20 November 1901 – 4 June 1977) was a Czech painter and graphic artist.
+He was the original designer of the Škoda Works emblem, the "Winged Arrow".
+He was imprisoned in Pankrác Prison, and the concentration camps Terezín and Flossenbürg after his arrest by Nazis for an anti-fascist demonstration at Domažlice.
+After the war, he was arrested in the Czechoslovak Socialist Republic for listening to the anticommunist Radio Liberty.